eliana-pino/tidy/README.md

 ### Balthisar Tidy 2.2.0 (October 2015)

 - New Features
     - New built-in version of Tidy.
-Now uses HTACG HTML Tidy 5.0.0 stable.
+Now uses HTACG HTML Tidy 5.1.9.
-    - Balthisar Tidy will automatically use /usr/local/lib/libtidy-balthisar.dylib instead of the built-in version (if present).
-Note that this feature is potentially dangerous and subject to change before official public release.
-Thanks @strider72 for the suggestion.
+    - Balthisar Tidy will automatically use `/usr/local/lib/libtidy-balthisar.dylib` instead of the built-in version (if present).
     - New System Service and Extension can selectively Tidy text without producing a full document.
 As a result the existing System Service and Extension will _always_ produce a full document, ignoring _Balthisar Tidy_’s `show-body-only` setting.

 - Visible Changes
-    - Fixed the horrible appearance in the Tidy options panel introduced in Mac OS X 10.11 El Capitán.
+    - Fixed the horrible appearance in the Tidy options panel introduced in Mac OS X 10.11 El Capitan.

 - Bug Fixes
     - Fixed a condition in which the messages table would not be updated in certain circumstances.
     - Print now works again.
 We overlooked a sandbox permissions setting, which previously caused users who tried to print to see a message indicating that _Balthisar Tidy_ didn't have permission.

+- Other Changes
+    - Significantly reduced file size by using PDF instead of icns for the messages table images.

 ### Balthisar Tidy 2.1.3 (January 2015)